-Robotic prostatectomy using the da Vinci® robotic surgical system is an innovative, minimally invasive procedure for prostate removal.
+Robotic prostatectomy using the da Vinci® robotic surgical system is a minimally invasive procedure for prostate removal.

 During the robotic procedure, a patient is placed under general anesthesia and positioned on his back.
 The surgeon makes six small incisions in the patient’s abdomen.